 Monopoly on the use of force

-The provisional constitution of 2012 does not define who qualifies as a Somali citizen.
+Legally, the provisional constitution of 2012 does not define who qualifies as a Somali citizen.
 Prior to 1991, citizenship was based on patrilineal descent; a person with a Somali father was considered Somali, regardless of where they lived.
 A Somali is defined as a person who, by origin, language and tradition, belongs to the Somali nation.
-In legal terms, and despite their discrimination in everyday life and politics, so-called minority groups are viewed as fully-fledged citizens.
+In legal terms and despite their discrimination in everyday life and politics, so-called minority groups were viewed as fully-fledged citizens.

 State identity

-The formal court system remains weak, and courts are only available in larger cities.
-Therefore, Shariah and Xeer are in varying combinations simultaneously practiced across the country.
-Religious norms exert a strong influence on political, economic and social practices in the country.
+Overall, the formal court system remains weak, and secular courts are only available in larger cities.
+Therefore, Shariah and Xeer are simultaneously practiced in varying combinations across the country.
+Religious norms exert an increasing influence on political, economic and social practices in the country.

-Somaliland’s constitution allows for legal pluralism and three legal systems based on Shariah (Islamic law), civil law and customary law, which are applied in various combinations.
-Islamic courts primarily regulate family issues, but have increasingly gained prominence among the business community, whose members appreciate the speedy judgments.
-Although secular legal codes, including the old Somali penal code, have been applied across the country, they remain subordinate to traditional law as the courts’ institutional capacity is limited, and judges and attorneys lack training and expertise in secular legal codes.
+In Somaliland’s constitution, Islamic law forms the base of jurisprudence, and the state is supposed to adhere to religious norms.
+Nonetheless, Somaliland’s constitution allows for legal pluralism and three legal systems based on Shariah law, civil law and customary law, which are applied in various combinations.
+The constitution, however, states that all laws must comply with the general principles of Shariah.
+Islamic courts primarily regulate family issues but have increasingly gained prominence among the business community, whose members appreciate the speedy judgments.
+Although secular legal codes, including the old Somali penal code, have been applied across the country, they remain subordinate to traditional law, as the courts’ institutional capacity is limited, and judges and attorneys lack training and expertise in secular legal codes.
 However, as in Somalia, religious norms in Somaliland are deeply intertwined with traditional law and shape everyday political as well as social life.
+Throughout Somalia and Somaliland, there has been a strong trend toward more conservative and “purist” interpretations of Islam.
+However, the communal uprisings against al-Shabaab in much of central and southern Somalia in 2022 are evidence of a backlash against the group’s imposition of the harshest interpretations of Shariah law and may be the start of a trend toward moderation of Islamist influences on politics, society and the law.

 No interference of religious dogmas

-Al-Shabaab, in contrast, has built up basic administrative structures in the areas under its control.
-Above all, it established a centralized system of taxation that stretches throughout its territory, but also expands to areas under the control of FGS and its allies.
-Al-Shabaab collects taxes and fees on agriculture, vehicle registration, transport, and livestock sales.
+Al-Shabaab, in contrast, has built up administrative structures in the areas under its control.
+Above all, it has established a centralized system of taxation that stretches throughout its territory and even to areas under the control of FGS and its allies.
+Al-Shabaab collects taxes and fees on farm and agricultural products, livestock sales, the registration of vehicles, and the transport of goods and people.
 Taxation is systematic, organized, monitored and controlled.
-Al-Shabaab uses record keeping and provides receipts to avoid double taxation.
-It also provides protection and an effective, though draconian, judicial service to communities in areas under its control.
-However, it relies heavily on violence and intimidation.
+Al-Shabaab uses record-keeping and provides receipts to avoid double taxation.
+It, however, also relies on violence and intimidation.
+Many farmers lost their livelihoods or fled to AMISOM/ATMIS-controlled areas as a result of al-Shabaab continuing to levy taxes even during droughts.
+Its harsh taxation eventually resulted in the current uprising against the Islamists.

-Somaliland, in contrast, has established administrative structures throughout its territories, although they are not fully functional and remain contested in the eastern border regions.
-Elected political decision-makers are here more sovereign in governing their territories, and while their decisions are usually implemented, they still must be taken with the consent of influential clan elders.
-With international support, the Somaliland government was able to provide some basic services to its population and has improved, for example, education and health care.
-Their operations continue to be hampered by the weak capacity of staff, and many of the institutions lack adequate resources and equipment.
+Somaliland, in contrast, has established administrative structures throughout its territories.
+However, these structures are not fully functional and remain contested in the eastern border regions.
+Elected political decision-makers in these areas exercise greater sovereignty in governing their territories.
+However, while their decisions are usually implemented, they still require the consent of influential clan elders.
+With international support, the government in Somaliland has been able to provide some basic services to its population.
+Notably, it has improved education and health care services, although their operation continues to be hampered by the weak capacity of staff, and many institutions lack adequate resources and equipment.

 Basic administration